Joe-mama131/Billy-Clicker-News/README.md

 UPDATE 1.31

+MINOR CHANGES

-you can now hide the saving/loading buttons! press q to hide/show
+you can now hide the saving/loading buttons!
+Press Q to hide/show

 UPDATE 1.4

+MAJOR CHANGES

-Added music changer
+Added music player

 Added more codes

 Added worlds (obtain 5 rebirths for the next world.
-Each world gives you starter clicks each rebirth and there are currently 20 to collect.)
+Each world gives you starter clicks for each rebirth and there are currently 20 to collect.)

 Added Thumbnail

+MINOR CHANGES

 Replaced the no music setting with the no effects setting

+Update 1.41

+MAJOR CHANGES:

+Added a lag reducer (turns off boost buttons)

+Changed the music player buttons

+BUG FIXES:

+A few idk

 # EXTRAS

-Check other games i have made for codes!
+Check other games I have made for codes!

 Mobile Version: https://scratch.mit.edu/projects/982346253/